How does Sprk work with the British Business Bank?

 Sprk offers advanced funding of Innovate UK grant receipts to improve the cashflows of SMEs engaged in UK-led innovation.

-Adam Kelly, Managing Director, British Business Investments said: “This £20m funding facility will enable Sprk to back UK smaller businesses in the innovation sector, providing them with cashflow solutions at critical points in their journey.
+Adam Kelly, Managing Director, British Business Bank said: “This £20m funding facility will enable Sprk to back UK smaller businesses in the innovation sector, providing them with cashflow solutions at critical points in their journey.
 We look forward to working with Sprk to help innovative smaller businesses across the UK to access the capital they need to scale up and become successful, high growth companies.”

 Scott O’Brien, Chief Investment Officer, Innovate UK, said: “We recognise the liquidity challenges that can face cutting-edge businesses bringing new technologies to market.
 Together, the British Business Bank and Innovate UK support the end to end pathways through which innovative UK businesses start, scale and succeed.
 This new funding facility with Sprk supports those pathways, alongside our world-class portfolio of products and services designed to support businesses in bringing the best ideas to market and driving economic growth.